 - Sesame seeds –Who knew these little seeds could do wonders for your body?
 Sesame seeds contain natural oils that have the ability to reduce cardiac stress, help reduce blood pressure, reduce chances of diabetes, and improve bone health as well as digestion.
 It has protein that boosts metabolism.
 One of the compounds of sesame seeds, sesimol, is known to protect DNA from the harmful radiations of chemotherapy.

-- Amarnath seeds –A plant that was worshiped in Aztec cultures for thousands of years, amaranth seeds are similar to maize and wheat.
+- Amarnath seeds –A plant that was worshipped in Aztec cultures for thousands of years, amaranth seeds are similar to maize and wheat.
 Its grains have great nutritional value, and is widely loved because it of its gluten-free properties.
 It contains abundant amounts of protein that is good for health, and has antioxidant properties that reduce inflammation, thus reducing one’s chances of gout, arthritis, etc. It contains Vitamin K, which is essential for maintaining cardiovascular health.
 It helps reduce bad cholesterol in the heart.
 One major use of amaranth seeds is for pregnant mothers, since folate deficiency can affect a newborn.
 The seed has properties that reduce one’s appetite, leading to a natural and healthy weight loss process.

 - Cumin seeds –Who doesn’t love the taste of jeera in steamed rice, gravies and soups?
 Cumin is much more than its flavor.
 Primarily, cumin seeds are great for digestion.
 On the same note, cumin seeds have dietary fiber acts as a wonderful laxative for piles.
 One surprising thing you didn’t know about this seed is that it is a natural relaxant, which actually helps ease insomnia.
 It has a smooth effect on the brain, which makes it a stress-reliever.
 Apart from this, cumin seeds contain abundant iron, which helps patients with anemia.
 The iron is also essential for production of hemoglobin, which is required for a healthy blood flow in the body.